I officially accept my nomination for a Libester award!

 Not going to lie, I am extremely honoured to be receiving such a creative and fun award.
 What’s cool is that the Liebster Award has been passed along virtually by other bloggers through the big ol' world wide web since 2011!
 The idea is to connect and collaborate with other bloggers in the community.
 It’s now made it’s way to Lutz Nutrition, which honestly couldn’t have come at a better time because my business is celebrating a 5 year anniversary this September!

-5 years ago I was called "Simply Love Food - Okanagan" and decided to change my name to reflect respect to my grandpa Lutz, a successful business man who left this world when I was just a toddler.
-In 2013 I became the representation for Lutz Nutrition: it feels really right, even though we've gone through a lot of changes in the last 5 years, (including changing our logo to a guitar at one point), and this September the new look for Lutz Nutrition is about to come to life.
+5 years ago I was called "Simply Love Food - Okanagan" and decided to change my name to reflect respect to my grandfather, a business man who left this world too early.
+I often think of him as I work.
+I changed the name and became the physical representation for the new brand of Lutz Nutrition: it feels really right.

 And now…here I am, accepting an award!
 The Liebster blog award is a rather nice one – it allows you to give some recognition to people writing great content online and sharing it with the world.
 Learning about more people who create stuff, rather than just consume what the world has to offer.
 By spreading this award we spread only gratitude for other great blogs.